❤️❤️Make sure you remember to sign up for my Newsletter and follow me on social❤️❤️!

 Vegetables

-Ideally, try to find locally grown, organic brussel sprouts, red bell pepper, garlic, and onions.
-The red bell pepper is especially important to buy organic, as it is on the Dirty Dozen list.
-Brussel sprouts and onions have less harmful pesticides, so you can consider buying them conventional.
+Ideally, try to find locally grown, organic Brussels sprouts, red bell pepper, garlic, and onions.
+Red bell pepper is especially important to buy organic, as it is on the Dirty Dozen list.
+Brussels sprouts and onions have fewer harmful pesticides, so you can consider buying them conventionally.

 Olive Oil and Feta Cheese